dontpanicdao/starknet-burner/docs/users/burner-in-action.md

 <img src="./img/burner-2ndconnection.png" alt="second burner connection" width="480px">
 </p>

-### You are ready to use the burner wallet
+### You are ready to use the starknet burner

-You can click on the `Send...` button and send Starkpill tokens to whoever you want from the burner wallet...
+You can click on the `Send...` button and send Starkpill tokens to whoever you want from the starknet burner...

 ### To continue...